LouisRustenholz/LouisRustenholz.github.io/_pages/about.md

 consumption of programs and systems**, with applications in energy transparency/audit, energy-aware development, verification and optimisation.
-Among others, it builds upon the [ENTRA project](http://entraproject.ruc.dk/) and work performed in the context of [CiaoPP](https://ciao-lang.org/ciao/build/doc/ciaopp.html/).
+Among others, it builds upon the [ENTRA project](http://entraproject.ruc.dk/) and analyses designed in the context of [CiaoPP](https://ciao-lang.org/ciao/build/doc/ciaopp.html/).
-My current work focuses on new static cost analysis frameworks, aiming to take into account more **fine-grained cost models** (e.g. closer to bare metal, taking into abstract information on hardware state and other low-level properties), as well as uniformly supporting programs displaying diverse control-flows.
+My current work focuses on new static cost analysis frameworks, aiming to support more **fine-grained cost models** (e.g. closer to bare metal, taking into account low-level properties and communicating with hardware state abstract domains), as well as handle uniformly multi-paradigm programs with diverse and **complex control-flows**.

-Outside of this project, I a more broadly interested in (...), and have always enjoyed (...).
+Outside of the current focus of my work, I am more broadly interested in all aspects of formal methods, programming language research, and theoretical computer science.
+I always enjoy learning new maths, and have loved discovering geometric viewpoints on *a priori* non-geometric problems at least since my first high school science adventures.

-Outside of research, I also enjoy ... (i.e. Animath, and did a few talks w/ the Shift Project on the carbon footprint of IT), ... (climbing...)
+I am also involved in various [outreach activities](/outreach/) of mathematics and computer science for high school students, as well as on topics related to climate change, carbon regulations, and the environmental impact of IT.